RubbaBoy/RubbaBoy/README.md

 <br>

-My name is Adam Yarris, a sophomore Computer Science major at RIT.
-I've been devoting most of my time in the last 8 years to programming, doing my best to learn along the way.
+My name is Adam Yarris, a third year Computer Science major at RIT.
+I've devoted too much of my life to programming, doing my best to learn along the way.
 My stuff is usually stupid or useless, sometimes a healthy mix of both.

+I am currently an intern at [Liberty Mutual](https://libertymutual.com/)'s TechStart program, and also the internal developer at [WITR](https://witr.rit.edu/).